thanos-io/thanos/docs/storage.md

 Set the flags `--objstore.config-file` to reference to the configuration file.

 ##  AliYun OSS Configuration
-Using AliYun OSS object storage, you should first create a bucket , with proper Storage Class & ACL.
-Before you access to aliyun oss, you should apply for the AccessKey .
+In order to use AliYun OSS object storage, you should first create a bucket with proper Storage Class , ACLs and get the access key on the AliYun cloud.
 Go over [https://www.alibabacloud.com/product/oss](https://www.alibabacloud.com/product/oss) for more detail information.

 To configure AliYun OSS objstore need a yaml format configuration file, you should specify the parameters list below.